·7 min read

 What Are Vision Models?

-Vision Language Models (VLMs), a subset of multimodal machine learning models, can interpret both text and images.
+Vision Language Models (VLMs), a subset of multimodal machine learning models, can interpret both text and images (or videos).
 They handle tasks such as:

 • Describing images: Generating captions for pictures.

-• Answering visual questions: Responding to queries about an image.
+• Answering visual questions: Responding to queries about an image or video.

 • Detecting objects: Identifying entities and their locations in images.